JS1B/ai-multi-agent-systems/report.md

 If a level can be effectively preprocessed and split into independent subproblems, each subproblem could be assigned to a separate CBS instance.
 These instances could then be solved in parallel on a multi-core processor, with a final step to merge the resulting plans.
 This would be a natural extension of the preprocessing idea mentioned earlier.

+#### Bugs

+There is a bug in the client where the memory usage rises to the maximum available memory - it has to be due to how level is being parsed.
+Later it would kill itself when reaching the limit.
+There is also a bug that rarely happens where the cbs cannot detect a box-agent conflict.

 ## 6. Appendices

 ### Code Architecture Overview